oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_install.md

 ## Uninstall LXD Environment

+The uninstaller checks local projects first and stops before deleting instances if a non-`default` project exists.
+Migrate or remove those projects first.
+For the default project, profile references are detached before pools and managed networks are deleted.
+Inventory, detachment or deletion failures stop subsequent snap removal so that stranded mounts and bridges are not hidden.

+iptables cleanup removes only IPv4 NAT rules tagged as owned by this script.
+Legacy untagged host-wide MASQUERADE and port DROP rules may be shared with other services and are preserved.
+Check their ownership and network dependencies before removing them manually.

 One-click uninstall of the complete LXD environment, including all containers, VMs, images, storage pools, network configurations, systemd services, packages, and related configuration files:

+Uninstallation removes LXD's persistent firewall rules and recorded storage mounts while preserving other applications' rules, includes and btrfs mounts.
+Host IPv4 forwarding remains enabled if already configured because other runtimes or routing services may share it.
+A failed LXD snap removal stops subsequent cleanup; resolve the error before retrying.

 ```shell
 curl -L https://raw.githubusercontent.com/oneclickvirt/lxd/main/scripts/lxduninstall.sh -o lxduninstall.sh && chmod +x lxduninstall.sh && bash lxduninstall.sh